Isode R16.6Major New Features

 A new M-Switch HF Circuit Management API to allow ACP127 customers to write their own management console for ACP127 Circuits.

 This is a Java API to allow external circuit configuration including OTAM monitoring: MHFCM (M-Switch HF Circuit Management) API.
-Javadoc for this API is available on the Isode website.
+For more information see the HF Circuit Management API product page.

 M-Store X.400 Message Store